alforj/Getting_and_Cleaning_Data/README.md

 - Subject ID: identifier of the subject who carried out the experimen
 - Mean Measurements: Means of the 65 std() and mean() measurements from the original datset

+NOTE: When reading the tidydata.txt file into R, recommend using the command:

+    read.table("./tinydata.txt", sep=",", header = TRUE, check.names = FALSE)

+The check.names = FALSE is important to make sure the feature names are imported as indicated in the codebook.

 ## Files included with this dataset:

 The dataset includes the following files related specifically to this tinydata dataset: